rahul-adwani/Propensity-Uplift-Modeling/README.md

 ### We need to avoid all the other 3 types of customers - Sure Things, Do Not Disturb and Lost Causes
 - This will help us save unnecessary costs and hence improving the Cost Per Click

+### There are a lot of research papers available on the internet, however, there are very few libraries which are available in both Python and R.

+### With this exercise, I would like to explore CausalLift package in Python to build an Uplift Model.

+### Please note that the data used in this exercise is generated arbitrarily.
+There are some publicly available datasets and documentation of CausalLift also has a generate_data() method.

 ![Image - Methods](https://raw.github.com/rahul-adwani/Propensity-Uplift-Modeling/main/images/methods.JPG)

 You can check out my other repositories here: [Github](https://github.com/rahul-adwani?tab=repositories)